18 Top-Rated Day Trips from San Luis Obispo, CA

 About a 45-minute drive from San Luis Obispo, the Lake Nacimiento recreational area is well worth a detour.
 Appreciated for its warm and sunny weather, the lake is a destination for water skiing, boating, kayaking, paddle-boarding, fishing, and swimming.

 During summertime, the Lake Nacimiento recreational area is a popular spot for camping.
-Those seeking hotel accommodations prefer the Lake Nacimiento Resort, which offers private lakeside lodges along with other cabin or cottage options.
+Those seeking hotel accommodations prefer the Lake Nacimiento Resort, which offers private lakeside lodges, as well as cottages.

 Lake Nacimiento's 165-mile shoreline invites visitors to spend time relaxing and sunbathing.
 In the pine forests and oak groves surrounding the lake are more than 100 miles of trails for hiking and nature walks.